 The fashion industry is very complicated.
 There are no standard fashion companies.
-They come from a wide spectrum of enterprises working in the apparel, footwear, home textiles, and accessories markets.
-The industry comprises various kinds of companies like retailers, design source and selling companies, companies with their own manufacturing facilities, and other companies who outsource production but retain control over parts of the production process.
+They come from a wide spectrum of enterprises in the apparel, footwear, home textiles, and accessories markets.
+The industry comprises various kinds of companies like retailers, design source and selling companies, companies with manufacturing facilities, and others that outsource production but retain control over parts of the production process.

-Moreover, companies functioning in the high fashion segment often face a different kind of pressure than those functioning with commodity fashion goods.
+Moreover, companies in the high fashion segment often face different pressure than those working with commodity fashion goods.

-All of these aspects combine to make the fashion industry one of the most complicated industries.
+These aspects combine to make the fashion industry one of the most complicated.
 Yet, various issues can be noticeably recognized as common across the industry.

 .
 Supply chains are complicated